 EDUCATION RESOURCES

-Vermont residents can take up to two professional development courses for free at the University of Vermont by applying for an Upskill Vermont Scholarship.
+Vermont residents can take up to two professional development courses for free at the University of Vermont with the Upskill Vermont Scholarship.
 Funds may be applied to non-credit courses if already enrolled or apply to new courses.
+VSAC’s Vermont Trades Scholarship Program uses funds allocated during the last legislative session to technical occupations within the outdoor sector.

 Lyndon Institute’s outdoor recreation program includes Project Bike Tech, which provides students with a Level I bike technician certification, desirable because of Vermont's mountain biking, and road and gravel biking opportunities.
 The program also includes outdoor living, trip planning and leadership and is anticipated to include an introduction to ski technician skills and wilderness first aid.

-Sterling College’s outdoor education program, including Gear Repair and Design classes and a mobile clinic, providing preparation for careers in public or private education, environmental advocacy, adventure programming, and nature-based education.
+Sterling College prepares for careers in public or private education, environmental advocacy, adventure programming, and nature-based education.

 The new Vermont Trades Scholarship Forgivable Loan Program administered by the Vermont Student Assistance Corp.
 (VSAC) provides an interest-free forgivable loan that covers up to full tuition for qualified recipients (Vermont residents or non-residents) enrolled in industry-recognized training and certification programs that lead to a career in select building, mechanical, industrial or medical trades; emergency services; energy; transportation; and other high-demand sectors.
 Eligible expenses include tuition, initial licensing fees, and exam fees for qualified recipients who enroll in high-need trades training and certificate programs.
 Funding for the $3 million program is part of the $84.5 million comprehensive workforce and economic development initiative passed last legislative session.
 Find application details and information about other grants for Vermont residents such as the Advancement Grant or the Vermont Grant.